Although Massachusetts is known for the Freedom Trail and many Revolutionary War sites, it’s also rich in Civil War history as well.

 Before the war many escaping slaves were smuggled through Concord.
 The museum features a collection of Civil War era portraits, firearms, correspondence, and many other artifacts.

 CENTERVILLE HISTORICAL MUSEUM

 Centerville lost 31 men during the Civil War.
-An ongoing exhibit contains weapons,
+An ongoing exhibit contains weapons, diaries, and photos.

 CLARA BARTON BIRTHPLACE MUSEUM

 Before she founded the American Red Cross, she helped union troops by delivering sanitary supplies.
 Later, upon the request of President Lincoln, Barton searched and identified missing soldiers.